 So now is a good time to simply say, embrace learning.
 Embrace this process.
 And as you move into more movements and exercises and begin to progress your skills, remember to stay true to the basic and fundamental skills you’re now deep into learning.
 Everything you’ll do moving forward will be built upon these foundational skills.
 Your ability to translate these basics directly into how you’re moving in your chosen sports will depend on your level of mastery of these basics, combined with progressing them steadily and consistently throughout your training.

 The most important recurring theme is?

-In this exercise our objective is to challenge core stability by moving from a symmetric (balanced on four limbs) support system for our body (2 arms and 2 legs) to an asymmetric support system (2 legs and 1 arm, or 2 arms and 1 leg).
+In this exercise, our objective is to challenge hip AND core stability by moving from a balanced, symmetric support system for our body (2 arms and 2 legs) to an asymmetric support system.

 Think of it a bit like a wheelbarrow: